natenka/pyneng-book-en/docs/source/book/25_db/sqlite.rst

 .. note::

-    The word SQL server is not used here because server is not needed there - all functionality that is embedded in SQL server is implemented inside the library (and therefore within program that uses it).
+    The word SQL server is not used here because server is not needed there - all functionality that is embedded in SQL server is implemented inside a library (and therefore within program that uses it).

 SQLite CLI
 ^^^^^^^^^^

 SQLite package also includes a command line utility for working with SQLite.
-The utility is presented as a sqlite3 executable file (sqlite3.exe for Windows) and can be used to execute SQL commands manually.
+Utility is presented as a sqlite3 executable file (sqlite3.exe for Windows) and can be used to execute SQL commands manually.

 With this utility it is very convenient to check the correctness of SQL commands as well as to get acquainted with SQL language in general.

-Let's try to use this utility to figure out basic SQL commands that will be needed to work with the database.
+Let's try to use this utility to figure out basic SQL commands that will be needed to work with database.

 We’ll figure out how to build a database first.